 iRacing Stock Car Setup Component Guide by Matt Holden

-This guide was published by Matt Holden in 2010 and it all still applies today.
+This guide was published by Matt Holden in 2010 and almost all of it still applies today.
 It provides a lot of detail in explaining what each setup component in the car actually does.
 Reading through it carefully and thoughtfully will provide you with a quick foundation on the physics of iRacing and stock car racing in general.

 Matt produced this detailed guidebook after about one year’s worth of trial and error, research, and a lot of torn up virtual race cars.
 It is not a setup guide per se, but it does tell you how things are supposed to work.